PRICING, SERVICES AND GENERAL - COMMONLY ASKED QUESTIONS AND ANSWERS

 SERVICES Q & A

-A: On average, at least one notification per day and sometimes a cluster of notifications in a single day.
+A: 15-30 trades per month on average with at least one notification per day and sometimes a cluster of notifications in a single day.
 It’s rare if I don’t enter a trade or close a trade on a daily basis and if there’s no trades placed then I send out a notification stating that no trades were placed for that day.
-See below for an example of trade notifications received in a single day.
+See an example of Trade Notification Service.

 Q: What is the average length of your trades?

-A: YES, in addition to the daily trade notifications, access to website permissioned monthly metrics reports, video on opening and closing a diagonal put spreads and a weekly “Trade Ideas” email.
+A: YES, in addition to the daily trade notifications, access to website permissioned monthly metrics reports, video on opening and closing custom put spreads and a weekly “Trade Ideas” email.
 The “Trade Ideas” email lists specific tickers that possess high IV rank and tickers that may be compelling trades based on 52-lows.
+Weekly metrics are also pushed out to all subscribers.

 Q: What results can I expect from following the trade notifications?

 A: Generally, you can expect to generate consistent income, winning ~85% of all trades placed and smooth portfolio appreciation.
-My goal is to outperform the S&P 500 on an annual basis with a much lower risk profile.
-Refer to the "Performance" tab for past portfolio metrics.
+My goal is to outperform the Dow Jones on an annual basis with a much lower risk profile.
+Refer to the Performance tab for past portfolio metrics.

 Q: Is there 1:1 engagement on questions regarding strategy, general trade questions, etc.?